Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Abstract

 \section{Abstract}

 The black-box nature of Large Language Models necessitates novel evaluation frameworks that transcend surface-level performance metrics.
 This study investigates the internal neural representations of cognitive complexity using Bloom's Taxonomy as a hierarchical lens.
 By analyzing high-dimensional activation vectors from different LLMs, we probe whether different cognitive levels, ranging from basic recall (\textit{Remember}) to abstract synthesis (\textit{Create}), are linearly separable within the model's residual streams.
-Our results demonstrate that linear classifiers achieve approximately 95\% mean accuracy across all Bloom levels, providing strong evidence that cognitive level is encoded in a linearly accessible subspace of the model's representations.
-These findings provide evidence that the model resolves the cognitive difficulty of a prompt early in the forward pass, with representations becoming increasingly separable across layers.
+Our results demonstrate that linear classifiers achieve high accuracy across all Bloom levels, providing evidence that cognitive level is encoded in a linearly accessible subspace of the model's representations.
+These findings provide evidence that the model organizes representations according to cognitive difficulty early in the forward pass, with representations becoming increasingly separable across layers.